dotnet/docs-aspire/docs/database/sql-server-component.md

 ---
-title: .NET Aspire SqlServer component
+title: .NET Aspire SQL Server component
-description: This article describes the .NET Aspire SqlServer component. ms.topic: how-to ms.date: 11/15/2023
+description: This article describes the .NET Aspire SQL Server component. ms.topic: how-to ms.date: 12/01/2023
 ---

-# .NET Aspire SqlServer component
+# .NET Aspire SQL Server component

-In this article, you learn how to use the .NET Aspire SqlServer component.
+In this article, you learn how to use the .NET Aspire SQL Server component.
 The `Aspire.Microsoft.Data.SqlClient` library:

 - Registers a scoped <xref:Microsoft.Data.SqlClient.SqlConnection?displayProperty=fullName> factory in the DI container for connecting Azure SQL, MS SQL database.
 - Automatically configures the following: